 “Lead with love and love will follow.
 If we approached every situation with love and not hate, the results would be mind blowing.
 So, that’s my challenge for all of you, lead with love and watch the love you’ll get in return.” – Scarlette Douglas

 That’s very interesting!
-Tell me, what is your proudest achievement so far within your career and why?
+So what is your proudest achievement so far within your career, and why?

 My proudest achievement to date would have to be winning two awards for best TV Presenter.
 Both were hugely unexpected, especially as I was up against some great names.